-In 1983, Terry and Pat Keene opened Artichoke Cafe on a stretch of Central Avenue that was just beginning its comeback.
+In 1989, Terry and Pat Keene took over the Artichoke Cafe on a stretch of Central Avenue that was just beginning its comeback.
 The restaurant often receives credit for starting the shift to gourmet dining in a town long famous for nothing but chile and salsa.
 They met at age 20, both reluctant attendees at a disco in New Jersey.
 “We started talking, and we’ve been together since,” Pat says.

 In the workplace, Pat handles all the recipe development and kitchen management, while Terry focuses on service, running the dining room, and staff training.
 “I tend to be a little stricter, but he has the last word, because the floor is his area of expertise,” Pat says.
 “Our favorite part of working together is that we get to share a vision and see it come alive.
 We are very social people and enjoy the dynamic of a restaurant, working with our teams, interacting with our guests, being involved in the community, and making a difference.
 I think your romantic partner is the best partner you could have in business.”

 As for romantic memories, Pat remembers the time she surprised her husband on his 40th birthday with a party on the restaurant’s back patio.
 “We both had worked that night, and when Terry went out there to check the room, friends had gathered and yelled, ‘Surprise!’ ”

 The Keenes’ favorite love song is, appropriately, “Still the One.”
 “Our shared favorite dish is beef bourguignon,” Pat says—“classic, traditional, made with good ingredients, cooked with good red wine, and timeless.
 And I do make a helluva one!”